matthew-brett/teaching/_sources/functions_are_objects.txt

     >>> type(my_add)
     <class 'function'>

-Functions are objects you can "call" by following the function object name with parentheses and arguments you want to pass:
+Functions are objects you can "call" by appending parentheses enclosing arguments you want to pass:

 .. nbplot::